Contracting isometries and differentiability of the escape rate: Preliminaries

 \subsection{Teichm{\"u}ller space}

-Let $\Sigma$ be a finite-type hyperbolic surface.
+Let $\Sigma$ be a connected, finite-type hyperbolic surface.
 Its Teichm{\"u}ller space $\T(\Sigma)$ carries two canonical metrics, namely, the Teichm{\"u}ller metric $d_{\T}$ and the Weil-Petersson metric $d_{WP}$.
-The mapping class group $\Mod(\Sigma)$ of $\Sigma$ acts on $X$ isometrically with respect to both metrics.
+The mapping class group $\Mod(\Sigma)$ of $\Sigma$ acts on $X$ by isometries with respect to both metrics.

-A mapping class in $\Mod(\Sigma)$ either is cyclic, preserves a multicurve or exhibits Anosov dynamics on $\Sigma$ away from finitely many points.
-The last ones are called pseudo-Anosov mapping classes, and they are contracting isometries with respect to both $d_{\T}$ and $d_{WP}$ (see \cite{minsky1996quasi-projections}, \cite{bestvina2009higher}).
-Since the mapping class group action is properly discontinuous, all pseudo-Anosov mapping class is WPD.
-In this context, a probability measure $\mu$ on $\Mod(\Sigma)$ is non-elementary if the semigroup generated by $\supp \mu$ contains two independent pseudo-Anosov mapping classes.
+A mapping class in $\Mod(\Sigma)$ either is finite-order, preserves a multicurve or exhibits Anosov dynamics on $\Sigma$ away from finitely many points.
+The last ones are called pseudo-Anosov mapping classes, and they are contracting isometries with respect to both $d_{\T}$ and $d_{WP}$ (see \cite[Contraction Theorem]{minsky1996quasi-projections}, \cite[Theorem 8.1]{rafi2014hyperbolicity}; \cite[Proposition 8.1]{bestvina2009higher}).
+Conversely, the orbit of a non-pseudo-Anosov mapping class lies in a quasi-flat and is not contracting.
+Since the mapping class group action is properly discontinuous, every pseudo-Anosov mapping class is WPD.
+In this context, a probability measure $\mu$ on $\Mod(\Sigma)$ is non-elementary iff the semigroup generated by $\supp \mu$ contains two independent pseudo-Anosov mapping classes.

-A pseudo-Anosov mapping class has two fixed points on the Thurston boundary of $(\T(\Sigma, d_{\T})$, both uniquely ergodic.
-Masur's stability result \cite{masur1980uniquely} tells us that these fixed points are connected by a unique Teichm{\"u}ller geodesic, and moreover, that the following holds.
+Each pseudo-Anosov mapping class has two fixed points on the Thurston boundary of $(\T(\Sigma) , d_{\T})$, both uniquely ergodic.
+Masur's stability result \cite[Theorem 2]{masur1980uniquely} tells us that these fixed points are connected by a unique Teichm{\"u}ller geodesic.
+Using this, we can observe: